By using this site, you agree to the Privacy Policy and Terms of Use.

 • Cosmos by Carl Sagan

-These books don’t feel like school textbooks — they’re more like storybooks full of amazing facts.
+These books don’t feel like school textbooks; they’re more like storybooks full of amazing facts.
 You can start by reading just a few pages each day.
 Over time, your knowledge will grow, and you’ll start thinking like an amateur space explorer!

 Step 3: Explore Reliable Online Resources

 If you prefer digital content, trusted space agencies like NASA provide an excellent starting point.
 Their websites offer free educational videos, articles, games, simulations, and even live updates from ongoing space missions.
+You can:

 • Watch rocket launches and rover missions